This Is Just How Unsafe It Is To Go Tanning In 2023

 ADVERTISEMENT

 This dangerous abundance of tanning myths and misconceptions helped bring to fruition Sun Blocked: a global call-to-action to wake up to the detrimental impact of sun exposure.
-We’re also urging the U.S. Food and Drug Administration (FDA) to ban sunbeds once and for all.
+We’re also urging the government to ban sunbeds once and for all.
 Research by the University of Manchester showed that an outright ban on indoor tanning would reduce cases of melanoma and result in fewer melanoma deaths.
 With so many people at risk, things need to change.

 “

-There is no such thing as a safe or healthy tan; the deepened color is actually a sign that your skin has been damaged by too much UV exposure.
+There is no such thing as a safe or healthy tan; the deepened colour is actually a sign that your skin has been damaged by too much UV exposure.

 ”